remotesynth/Static-Site-Samples/README.md

 The Jekyll samples are built with the [Liquid template engine](https://github.com/Shopify/liquid) and YAML for the data (YAML was chosen because the default templates use YAML for data, although JSON and CSV are supported).

+For a thorough tutorial on how to use Jekyll and how the sample site was built, read [this article on the Telerik Developer Network](http://developer.telerik.com/featured/getting-started-with-jekyll/).

 ##Middleman Example

 Middleman is also Ruby-based but does officially support Windows via [RubyInstaller](http://rubyinstaller.org/).
 To install Middleman, use: